 It can be hard to admit or to recognise if you’re feeling depressed.
 The NHS Choices mood self-assessment tool can help you better understand how you’ve been feeling recently.

 The sort of treatment you’re offered will depend on how much your symptoms are affecting you and what sort of treatment you find helps you.

 Your health care professional may offer you:

-CBT is based on the idea that the way we feel is affected by our thoughts and beliefs and how we behave.
+CBT is based on the idea that the way we feel is affected by our physical symptoms, thoughts and beliefs and how we behave.